-Proof.
-Let h = [2, 1, 1].
-We show that $\text{Pl-}\#\text{CSP}(h) \leq_T \text{Pl-Holant}(g)$ in two steps.
-In each step, we begin with a signature grid and end with a new signature grid such that the Holants of both signature grids are the same.
-Then we are done by Theorem 2.25.
-Or more explicitly, since $\text{Pl-}\#\text{CSP}(h) \equiv \text{Pl-Holant}(\mathcal{EQ} \mid h)$ by (2.2), we are done by Theorem 2.24.
+Proof Let h = [2, 1, 1].
+We show that Pl-#CSP $(h) \leq_T$ Pl-Holant(g) in two steps.
+In each step, we begin with a signature grid and end with a new signature grid such that the Holant values of both signature grids are the same.
+This follows from Theorem 2.24, since Pl-#CSP $(h) \equiv$ Pl-Holant $(\mathcal{EQ} \mid h)$ by (2.2).

-For step one, let G = (U, V, E) be an instance of Pl-Holant $(\mathcal{EQ} \mid h)$.
+For step one, let G = (U, V, E) be an instance of Pl-Holant ($\mathcal{EQ} \mid h$).
 Fix an embedding of G in the plane.
 This defines a cyclic ordering of the edges incident to each vertex.
 Consider a vertex $u \in U$ of degree k.
 It is assigned the signature $=k$.
 We decompose u into k vertices.
 Then we connect the k edges originally incident to u to these k new vertices so that each vertex is incident to exactly one edge.
 We also connect these k new vertices in a cycle according to the cyclic ordering induced on them by their incident edges.
 Each of these vertices has degree 3, and we assign them $=3$.
 Clearly the Holant value is unchanged.
 This completes step one.
-An example of this step applied to a vertex of degree 4 is given in Figure 14a.
-The resulting graph has the following properties: (1) it is planar; (2) every vertex is either degree 2 (in V and assigned h) or degree 3 (newly created and assigned $=3$); (3) each degree 2 vertex is connected to two degree 3 vertices; and (4) each degree 3 vertex is connected to one degree 2 vertex and two other degree 3 vertices.
+An example of this step applied to a vertex of degree 4 is given in Fig. 14a.
+The resulting graph has the following properties: (1) it is planar; (2) every vertex is either degree 2 (in V and assigned h) or degree 3 (newly created and assigned $=3$); (3) each degree 2 vertex is connected to one degree 2 vertex and two other degree 3 vertices.